plafer/plafer.github.io/_posts/2015-07-08-the-challenges-of-a-first-contribution-to-nodejs.md

 the socket.
 Turns out I didn't even find the answer in the code - I realised the behavior in question was documented; I dropped a comment on the issue's thread and it got closed.
-Even though I didn't need to write any code, it didn't feel like a waste of time at all because *it made me understand how streams work very well*, let alone bits and pieces of the net and http modules.
+Even though I didn't need to write any code, it didn't feel like a waste of time at all because *it made me understand very well how streams work*, let alone bits and pieces of the net and http modules.

 The [next issue I chose to work on](https://github.com/joyent/node/issues/7273) was related to *(drum roll...)* the stream module.
 The documentation of the *read()*